LuigimonSoft/rquery-orm/README.md

 # rquery-orm

-Lightweight ORM for Rust providing a LINQ-style query builder over SQL Server and PostgreSQL.
+Lightweight ORM for Rust providing a SQL style query builder over SQL Server and PostgreSQL.
 It exposes a small set of traits and a derive macro so your structs become database entities, while all SQL is generated through a typed DSL.

 ## Connecting to the database
 ```rust